Lead Military Ambassador

 After this, I started back down the road of learning and started on the road I would later learn as Asatru.
 I continued down this road quietly and kept to myself.
 I struggled with depression and anxiety due to work and family.
 After getting tired of being miserable, I decided to put my family and my faith first.
 I requested a religious accommodation and needless to say this put me on a highway for the Community, not just a path.
 Shortly following this decision, I encountered other practitioners who, like me, felt like Fort Bragg needed an Asatru community that was in accordance with Army EO policies; because no one likes meeting a group only to learn that they are racist or sexist.
 We have been on an amazing journey since then.

-I look forward to serving the community as the Director of Military Affairs and Lead Military Ambassador.
+I look forward to serving the community as the Lead Military Ambassador.

 Hail!
 I am Levi Simmons, I’m coming up on my 9th year of active service as a Hospital Corpsman Second Class (E5) in the US Navy.
 I am currently stationed in Yokosuka, Japan and have been in Japan for 6 Years now, I have served on a ship, hospitals and with the Marines.
 I, like many here, grew up in a Christian home.
 I never felt quite right whenever we went to church and it didn’t seem like the path I was meant to follow.
 About 10 years ago I had a pull to the Norse gods, but I, at the time, didn’t think of following them in a spiritual way.
 It took many years of learning and finally finding groups of people with the same mindset that I was able to call myself a heathen.
 I aim to educate, encourage and inspire other heathens and pagans who are interested in the path but do not know where to start.
 I look forward to serving with the community and assisting where I can.